Filinsl/ddos-/README.md

 Legal Disclaimer: Ensure that you have permission to conduct DDoS attacks on the target website.
 Unauthorized use may violate terms of service or local laws and could lead to criminal charges.
 Proxy Reliability: The effectiveness of this script depends on the reliability of the proxies used.
 Some proxies may be slow or unresponsive.
-Rate Limiting: Be cautious with how frequently you send requests, as this may lead to your IP being blocked by the target site. text
+Rate Limiting: Be cautious with how frequently you send requests, as this may lead to your IP being blocked by the target site.

-If you need any further modifications or assistance, feel free to ask!